qkzk/fm/readme.md

 With the help of the amazing [OpenDal](https://opendal.apache.org/) library from Apache, you can access your remote GoogleDrive files within fm.

 You must setup a client id and a client secret first.
-Once it's done, the helper binary `google_drive_config_helper` will create the configuration file for you.
+Once it's done, the helper `fm --cloudconfig` will create the configuration file for you.
 It uses a refresh token which will automatically be refreshed for you by OpenDal.

 Open the Cloud menu with Shift-Alt-C and pick a valid config file.